MacIver-Lab/Ergodic-Information-Harvesting/README.md

 ## Steps to reproduce the results shown in the EIH paper
 All of the simulation code is written with Python 3.6 using [Jupyter Notebook](http://jupyter.org/).
-All of the figure plotting files are written in MATLAB (2017).
+All of the figure plotting files are written in MATLAB (R2017a).
 The code can be run on:
 - A local computer, which is very easy to set up but limited by the number of accessible CPU cores.
 - Cloud computing virtual servers throug any popular Infrastructure as a Service (IaaS) provider, *e.g.* [Amazon Elastic Compute Cloud](https://aws.amazon.com/ec2/) or [Google Cloud Compute Engine](https://cloud.google.com/compute/).
 Cloud computing is easy to setup and provides a way to scale up the total number of running threads (*e.g.* Google Cloud Compute Engine allows up to 96 CPU threads per instance).

 ### Setting up the runtime environment
 The results generation system uses Jupyter as the environment for interaction.
 Jupyter is very easy to set up if you have not used it before.
+Below is a quick start for those who does not yet have Jupyter environment setup locally.

 #### Install Anaconda
 [Anaconda](https://www.anaconda.com/download/) is the required Python environment.
 It runs on MacOS, Unix, and Windows environments and provide easy package management for setting up the runtime environments for the simulation.
 To download, go to [https://www.anaconda.com/download/](https://www.anaconda.com/download/) and install Anaconda.